 Micro Four Thirds Lenses

-The Olympus OM-D E-M1, similar to other Olympus mirrorless cameras, comes with in-body image stabilization.
-Unlike others, however, the E-M1 comes with the most advanced 5-axis image stabilization technology with automatic panning detection.
-Not only does it mean that you can use any Micro 4/3 lens and image stabilization will work, but it will also work damn well.
+The Olympus OM-D E-M5, similar to other Olympus mirrorless cameras comes with in-body image stabilization.
+This means that you can use any Micro 4/3 lens and image stabilization will work – from wide angle lenses to telephoto.
 This is a great advantage, especially when using fast prime lenses that normally do not have any kind of stabilization.
 As I have numerously stated before in various articles and reviews, image stabilization is very useful on ANY kind of lens, not just telephoto.
 Some people state that IS is redundant on fast aperture and wide angle lenses, but it is not true – it is very useful at any focal length and aperture.